aquasecurity/defsec/avd_docs/azure/monitor/AVD-AZU-0031/docs.md

-### Ensure the activity retention log is set to at least a year

 The average time to detect a breach is up to 210 days, to ensure that all the information required for an effective investigation is available, the retention period should allow for delayed starts to investigating.

 ### Impact